-In the fall of the 2012-13 academic year, the Senate budget committee continued its policy of conducting an annual survey to identify the faculty's budget priorities.1 This is the fifth time that NKU's Qualtrics survey software has been used, and it is the third time that open comments have been on the survey instrument.
+In the fall of the 2013-14 academic year, the Senate Budget Committee continued its policy of conducting an annual survey to identify the faculty's budget priorities.1 This is the fifth time that NKU's Qualtrics survey software has been used, and it is the third time that open comments have been on the survey instrument.
 This report summarizes the findings of the current survey as well as noting significant differences and/or similarities with previous outcomes.

-The top four priorities from the 2012-13 survey remain the same: maintain small class sizes to support "our up close and personal" mission; increase salaries to CUPA levels; maintain technologies and equipment needed to enhance teaching effectiveness; and, increase the ratio of full-time to part-time faculty.
+The top four priorities in the 2013-14 survey remain the same as in the 2012-13 survey: maintain small class sizes to support "our up close and personal" mission; increase salaries to 100% of CUPA levels; maintain technologies and equipment needed to enhance teaching effectiveness; and, increase the ratio of full-time to part-time faculty.
 The new entry in the top five was an increase in pay for part-time faculty which displaced "fund differential workloads to achieve mission-related objectives."

-For the first time in the brief history of our budget surveys, the senate budget committee asked the provost to provide prospective on the administration's response to the faculty's top five budgetary concerns.
-The responses, found in Appendix A, will likely have an impact on future budgetary surveys and concerns.
-Finally, we understand that it is not possible to deal with all budget concerns simultaneously, so this report attempts to focus only on those issues deemed to be the most important.
+For the first time in the brief history of our budget surveys, the senate budget committee asked the provost to provide prospective on the administration's response to the faculty's top five budgetary concerns in the 2012-13 survey.
+The responses, found in Appendix A, indicate that some progress has been made.
+Of course it is not possible to deal with all budget concerns simultaneously, so this report focuses primarily on those issues deemed to be the most important.